-2) Weakness: As the pain subsides (this may take days or weeks) muscle weakness/paralysis sets in.
-The muscle begins to waste (known as atrophy) which is often visible, such as a winging scapula, making it hard to move the arm.
+As the pain subsides (this may take days or weeks) muscle weakness/paralysis sets in.
+The muscle begins to waste (known as atrophy) which is often visible, such as a winging scapula, as shown in this photo, making it hard to move the arm.
 The weakness may be profound, but is usually temporary

 Brachial neuritis can be hard to diagnose and is often misdiagnosed as a neck problem.
 Your doctor will start by talking to you about your symptoms and will then examine you, looking particularly at your arm movements and muscle strength.
 They may also check your reflexes and sensation.